earthly/website/blog/_posts/2021-05-21-backward-and-forward-compatibility.md

 toc: true
 author: John Gramila
 internal-links:
- - dont link to me
- - just an example
+ - protocal buffers
+ - backward compatibility
+ - backwards compatibility
+ - forwards compatibility
 ---
 [Protocol Buffers](https://developers.google.com/protocol-buffers "Protocol Buffers Documentation") serialize structured data so it can be efficiently stored or shared over a network.
 They were designed for internal use at Google in 2001 and released to the public under an open-source license in 2008.